UKHomeOffice/asl-kube-templates/README.md

 * `env` - a map of environment variables defined on your app
 * `nginx` - a map of environment variables defined on your nginx proxy

+### Internal Service Options

+Internal services work in the same way as public facing web apps, with the exception that they are not accessible from the internet, and can only be accessed from other services in the namespace.

+As such, the options are the same except the `url` option is no longer required, and a `clients` option is required.

+* `clients` - defines the name of the pods which will be granted network access to the service

 ### Redis Options

 The following minimal options must be defined: